 DU evaluates how well a borrower manages debt for all types of installment loans such as mortgage, auto, unsecured, and student loans.
 Research has shown that borrowers with no active installment accounts represent a higher risk than borrowers who have active installment accounts.

 The establishment, use, and amount of revolving credit a borrower has available are important.
 Trended credit data is used to evaluate the borrower’s ability to manage revolving accounts.
 A borrower who uses revolving accounts conservatively, meaning low revolving credit utilization or regular payoff of revolving balance, is considered lower risk.
-A borrower whose revolving credit utilization is high or who only makes the minimum payment each month is considered higher risk.
+A borrower whose revolving credit utilization is high or who has low available revolving credit is considered higher risk.

 A credit history that includes any significant derogatory credit event is considered high risk.
-Significant derogatory credit events include bankruptcy filings, foreclosures, deeds-in-lieu of foreclosure, preforeclosure sales, mortgage charge-offs, judgments, tax liens, or accounts that have been turned over to a collection agency.
+Significant derogatory credit events include bankruptcy filings, foreclosures, deeds-in-lieu of foreclosure, preforeclosure sales, mortgage charge-offs, or accounts that have been turned over to a collection agency.

 The more recent such events occurred, the more adverse the impact is on the credit profile.
 Although most public record information is retained in the credit history for seven years (ten years for bankruptcies), as time passes, it does become less significant to DU’s credit evaluation.